awsdocs/amazon-mq-developer-guide/doc_source/troubleshooting-activemq.md

 +  **`OpenTransactionCount`** — A number larger than zero following a restart indicates that the broker will attempt to store previously consumed messages, as a result causing connection issues\.

  To resolve this issue, we recommend resolving your XA transactions with either a `rollback()` or a `commid()`\.
 For more information, and to see a code example of resolving XA transactions using `rollback()`, see [recovering XA transactions](recover-xa-transactions.md)\.

+## I see some of my clients connecting to the broker, while others are unable to connect\.<a name="issues-connection-limit"></a>

+ If your broker is in the `RUNNING` status and some clients are able to connect to the broker successfully, while others are unable to do so, you may have reached the [wire\-level connections](amazon-mq-limits.md#broker-limits) limit for the broker\.
+To verify that you've reached the wire\-level connections limit, do the following:
++  Check the *general* broker logs for your Amazon MQ for ActiveMQ broker in CloudWatch Logs\.
+If the limit has been reached, you will see `Reached Maximum Connections` in the broker logs\.
+For more information on CloudWatch Logs for Amazon MQ for ActiveMQ brokers, see [Understanding the structure of logging in CloudWatch Logs](configure-logging-monitoring-activemq.md#security-logging-monitoring-configure-cloudwatch-structure)\.

+Once the wire\-level connections limit is reached, the broker will actively refuse additional incoming connections\.
+To resolve this issue, we recommend upgrading your broker instance type\.
+For more information on choosing the best instance type for your workload, see [Broker instance types](broker-instance-types.md)\.

+ If you've confirmed that the number of your wire\-level connections is less than the broker connection limit, the issue might be related to rebooting clients\.
+Check your broker logs for numerous and frequent entries of `...
+Inactive for longer than 600000 ms - removing ...`\.
+The log entry is indicative of rebooting clients or connectivity issues\.
+This effect is more evident when clients connect to the broker via a Network Load Balancer \(NLB\) with clients that frequently disconnect and reconnect to the broker\.
+This is more typically observed in container based clients\.

+ Check your client\-side logs for further details\.
+The broker will clean up inactive TCP connections after 600000 ms, and free up the connection socket\.

 ## I'm seeing exception `org.apache.jasper.JasperException: An exception occurred processing JSP page` on the ActiveMQ console when performing operations\.<a name="issues-jsp-exception"></a>